Skilled Assistance With Child Custody And Support Issues

 - Whether each parent would promote the relationship between the child and the other parent

-- The fitness of each parent (is there drug or alcohol abuse or has the child been exposed to sexual conduct by a parent)
+- The fitness of each parent (For example, is there drug or alcohol abuse or has the child been exposed to sexual conduct by a parent?)

 Some factors that the court is not permitted to consider in making decisions regarding conservatorship and possession of and access to a child are a parent’s marital status, gender, race or religion (with the exception of illegal, immoral or harmful religious beliefs).

 The foregoing does not constitute legal advice.
 Each custody case depends upon the particular facts of that case.
-For a confidential evaluation of your child custody matter, please call Kathryn at 469-888-8829 or submit the form on this page to schedule a consultation.
+For a confidential evaluation of your child custody matter, please call Kathryn at 469-998-4830 or fill out the form to schedule a consultation.

 The foregoing does not constitute legal advice.
 Each child support case depends upon the particular facts of that case.
-To determine how the Texas child support guidelines apply to your case and to determine whether you may be eligible to pay or receive above-guideline child support, please call Kathryn at 469-888-8829 or submit the form on this page to schedule a confidential consultation.
+To determine how the Texas child support guidelines apply to your case and to determine whether you may be eligible to pay or receive above-guideline child support, please contact Pruitt Law Group, PLLC, and schedule a confidential consultation.

-When you work with family law attorney Kathryn Lanigan Pruitt, your child custody and support case is in caring, skilled hands.
-Kathryn has been a lawyer for more than 25 years and has devoted herself fully to family law since 2004.
-Kathryn commits to helping her clients negotiate a workable solution to their custody and child support matters whenever possible.
+When you work with family law attorney Kathryn Pruitt and her team at Pruitt Law Group, PLLC, your child custody and support case is in caring, skilled hands.
+Kathryn has been a lawyer for more than 27 years and has devoted herself fully to family law since 2004.
+Kathryn and the lawyers working with her are committed to helping clients negotiate a workable solution to their custody and child support matters whenever possible.
 She believes that the parents are often in a better position than the judge to determine what is in their child’s best interest and what will be mutually beneficial.

 Of course, not all custody and child support disputes can be settled outside of court.
-If you and your child’s other parent cannot reach an agreement through negotiation or mediation, Kathryn is an accomplished litigator who will zealously advocate for your rights and your child’s rights in court.
+If you and your child’s other parent cannot reach an agreement through negotiation or mediation, Kathryn and her team are accomplished litigators who will zealously advocate for your rights and your child’s rights in court.

-Whether you plan to pay child support or receive it, Kathryn Lanigan Pruitt is passionate about protecting her clients’ rights.
-Call 469-888-8829 or submit the form on this page to schedule a consultation.
-She is conveniently located in Plano and works with clients in Plano, Frisco, Prosper, Little Elm, Lewisville, Denton, McKinney, Allen, Dallas and throughout the Metroplex.
+Whether you plan to pay child support or receive it, Kathryn and the lawyers on her team are passionate about protecting their clients’ rights.
+Call 469-998-4830 to schedule a consultation.
+She is conveniently located in Frisco and works with clients in Plano, Frisco, Prosper, Little Elm, Lewisville, Denton, McKinney, Allen, Dallas and throughout the Metroplex.